americanthinker/dash-app-ceo-dashboard/README.md

         - Points clustered by city, bubble size indicates member population size
         - Hovering over points breaks out additional information in side bar plots:
             - Breakdown of SOF Tribes
-            - Breakdwon by Service Branch
+            - Breakdown by Service Branch
             - Total member population by city

-<br></br>
+# Recommended Next Steps
+- Revamp application form so that organization is getting clean data from the start of the data cycle
+- Database refresh to include data updates from dirty to clean data
+- Push all components to remote i.e. Salesforce to VM to Heroku
+- Build user authentication into app (username/password)
+- Continue to gather user feedback for feature updates and new features

 # Lessons Learned/Confirmed (Along the way...)
 - Commit early, commit often.
 - Just because it works in (local) testing does not guarantee that it will work in production.